Accelerating Image Generation with Sub-path Linear Approximation Model: Experiments

 \subsection{Qualitative Results}

-To emphasize the boosted generation quality of our SLAM, we display the 1,2 and 4-step generation results with the detailed comparison to LCM~\cite{LCM} in \cref{fig.ImgComp}.
-Moreover, we compare our SLAM distilled from SDv1.5~\cite{LDM} with the most advanced accelerating diffusion models in \cref{fig.Qresults}, which demonstrate that our SLAM has achieved the best generation quality across the existing methods.
+To emphasize the boosted generation quality of our SPLAM, we display the 1,2 and 4-step generation results with the comparison to LCM~\cite{LCM} in \cref{fig.ImgComp}.
+Moreover, we compare our SPLAM distilled from SDv1.5~\cite{LDM} with the most advanced accelerating diffusion models in \cref{fig.Qresults}, which demonstrate that our SPLAM has achieved the best generation quality across the existing methods.